iamandreatonina/Computational_Human_Genomics/README.md

-# :dna: Human Genomics Demichelis
+# :dna: Computational Human Genomics Project

 Project for the course of Laboratory of Computational Human Genomics held by Demichelis Francesca and Yari Ciani (A.Y.
 2022-2023).